AppleBlox/appleblox/README.md

 > [!NOTE]
 > AppleBlox is still maintained.
-I have switched to a PC so the developpement may take a bit more time.
+Ori (the main developer) has switched to a PC so the development may take a bit more time.
 You can try the [dev builds](https://appleblox.com/download/dev).

 # AppleBlox